Home / packaging / how to make custom packaging

 3. Choose the Style of Packaging

-Choosing the right packaging style is crucial for product security, branding, and customer experience.
+Choosing the right packaging style can be decisive for product security, branding, and customer experience.
 Mailer boxes provide a durable and efficient solution for e-commerce shipping.
-Tuck end boxes offer an easy-to-assemble design, making them ideal for retail products.
+Tuck-end boxes offer an easy-to-assemble design, making them ideal for retail products.
 Two-piece boxes have a base and lid, providing a premium and elegant packaging choice.
 Magnetic closure boxes elevate luxury packaging with a sleek, high-end unboxing experience.
 Gable boxes are practical and stylish, often used for takeout and gift packaging.
 Tray and sleeve boxes combine functionality and aesthetics, making them suitable for cosmetics, electronics, and retail items.

 Choose the Style of Packaging

-Choosing the right packaging style first is essential because it determines the structural design, functionality, and branding requirements, allowing you to select a material that provides the necessary durability, protection, and visual appeal for custom packaging.
+Choosing the right packaging style first can be critical because it determines the structural design, functionality, and branding requirements, allowing one to select a material that provides the necessary durability, protection, and visual appeal for custom packaging.
 When the style is chosen, the next step is to select the most suitable packaging material.

-The image given below presents different packaging materials, including cardboard, corrugated fiberboard, card stock, kraft paper, paperboard, and rigid material, for selecting the right packaging material.
+The image given below presents different packaging materials, including cardboard, corrugated fiberboard, card stock, kraft paper, paperboard, and rigid material, for selecting the right packaging material.erent packaging materials, including cardboard, corrugated fiberboard, card stock, kraft paper, paperboard, and rigid material, for selecting the right packaging material.

 Choose the Right Material for your Packaging

-Selecting the right material before measuring your packaging size is essential, as different materials vary in thickness, flexibility, and structural integrity, directly affecting the internal and external dimensions required for a secure and precise fit.
-As soon as you choose the packaging material, you must ensure accurate box measurements to achieve a snug fit for your product.
+Selecting the right material before measuring packaging size is necessary, as different materials vary in thickness, flexibility, and structural integrity, directly affecting the internal and external dimensions required for a secure and precise fit.
+As soon after choice of the packaging material is made, confirm accurate box measurements to achieve a snug fit for the product.

-To measure the size of your packaging, measure its length (longest side), width (shorter side perpendicular to the length), and height (vertical distance from base to top).
+To measure the size of the packaging, measure its length (longest side), width (shorter side perpendicular to the length), and height (vertical distance from base to top).
 Include extra space for padding, inserts, or protective materials if required.
-Proper packaging measurements help ensure product protection, cost-effective shipping, and efficient use of materials while reducing waste and minimizing damage risks.
+Proper packaging measurements help secure product protection, cost-effective shipping, and efficient use of materials while reducing waste and minimizing damage risks.

 The picture given below illustrates how to measure the dimensions of packaging by indicating its length (L), width (W), and height (H) on an open mailer box.